sano-jin/proof-tree/README.md

 # proof-tree

-Draws the proof tree according to given JSON file.
+Draws the proof tree according to the given JSON file.

 ![Image of the proof tree](proof-tree-img.png)